 We then investigate the impacts of global warming by applying the prescribed projections to the probability distributions of event frequency and wind-, storm surge-, and precipitation-driven losses.
-The results suggest that climate change is likely to lead to an increase of 5% to 25% in both the occurrence and annual loss exceedance frequencies (see Figure S3 in the supporting information for additional details).
-We find that the 100-year insured loss in the historical baseline (USD 200 billion on an occurrence basis and USD 230 billion on an annual basis) could have a return period of approximately 80 years in the warmer climate scenarios (Figures 3a and 3b).
-Similarly, the 50-year insured loss (USD 140 billion on an occurrence basis and USD 170 billion on an annual basis) is projected to have a return period of approximately 40 years.
-Major hurricanes will likely account for a much larger fraction of the aggregate annual losses.
+We find that the 100-year occurrence loss in the historical baseline (USD 200 billion) could have a return period of approximately 80 years in the warmer climate scenarios (Figure 3a).
+Similarly, the 50-year occurrence loss (USD 140 billion) is projected to have a return period of approximately 40 years.
+The results suggest that climate change is likely to increase occurrence losses by 5% to 25%, with a greater impact at low return periods than in the tail (Figure 3b).
+We observe similar results with respect to aggregate annual losses (see Figure S3 in the supporting information).
+Moreover, major hurricanes will likely account for a much larger fraction of the aggregate annual losses.
 Critically, the median contribution from CAT4-5 to the 2-year return period annual loss, which is approximately 10% in the historical baseline (blue circles in Figure 3c), is projected to be in the range of 50% to 60% in the 2- and 4-degree warming scenarios (orange and red circles in Figure 3c).